stytchauth/stytch-planetscale-example/README.md

 # Replace your keys in new .env.local file
 ```

-Next, add `http://localhost:3000/api/authenticate_magic_link` as a login and signup magic link URL to the dashboard.
+Next, add `http://localhost:3000/api/authenticate_magic_link` as a login and sign-up magic link URL to the [Stytch Dashboard](https://stytch.com/dashboard/redirect-urls).
 Stytch, for security purposes, verifies your magic link URLs before they are sent.
-You can set these magic link URLs for your project in the [Magic link URLs tab](https://stytch.com/dashboard/magic-link-urls).

 ## Setting up Planetscale